sakaki-/gentoo-on-rpi-64bit/README.md

   * Claws Mail has also been pre-installed on the image, if you want a lighter-weight, but still fully featured, mail client.

 * By default, the image uses the Pi's [VC4 GPU](https://wiki.gentoo.org/wiki/Raspberry_Pi_VC4) acceleration in X, which has reasonable support in the 4.14.y kernel and the supplied userspace (via `media-libs/mesa` etc.) Note however that this is still work in progress, so you may experience issues with certain applications.
 The image uses the mixed-mode [`vc4-fkms-v3d`](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=159853) overlay / driver (see `/boot/config.txt`).
 On my RPi3 at least, a `glxgears` score of ~1000fps can be obtained on an unloaded system  (~400fps on a loaded desktop) - in the same ballbark as the non-free Raspbian driver.
 Incidentally, in normal use the main load is the Xfce window manager's compositor - try turning it off to see (via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Window Manager Tweaks</kbd>, <kbd>Compositor</kbd> tab) .
 YMMV - if you experience problems with this setup (or find that e.g. your system is stuck on the 'rainbow square' at boot time after a kernel update), you can fall-back to the standard framebuffer mode by commenting out the `dtoverlay=vc4-fkms-v3d` line in `/boot/config.txt` (i.e., the file `config.txt` located in the microSD card's first partition).
    > Kodi, VLC and SMPlayer have been pre-installed on the image, and they will all make use of accelerated (Mesa/gl) playback.
 Because of incompatibilities and periodic crashes when using it, XVideo (xv) mode has been disabled in the X server (`/etc/X11/xorg.conf.d/50-disable-Xv.conf`); this doesn't really impinge on usability.
 NB: **if you find video playback framerates too slow**, it is always worth **disabling the window manager's compositor** (see point immediately above) as a first step.
+Hint: for some video types, SMPlayer and Kodi perform significantly better than VLC, so if you do experience 'glitchy' playback with one media player, try using one of the others.

 * ALSA sound on the system is operative and routed by default through the headphone jack on the Pi.
 If you connect a sound-capable HDMI monitor (or television) sound should automatically also play through that device (in parallel) - at the moment there is only one 'master' volume control available.
    > In addition to Kodi, VLC and SMPlayer (all of which can play audio) the image also includes Clementine, which has good audio library support and is well integrated with on-line music services.
 NB - on first launch, Clementine sometimes fails to start, if it has difficulties creating its necessary database files.
 If this occurs, log out, log back in, and try launching Clementine again.
 Once it has first started successfully (for a given user) the issue disappears.

+   > Hint: if you have headphones connected to your RPi3, but can't hear anything, issue (as the regular user, in a terminal) `amixer -c 0 cset numid=3 1` to force sound to route to the onboard jack (this will cause HDMI output to be muted too).
+Issue `amixer -c 0 cset numid=3 0` to turn HDMI audio output on again.

 * If you are using the Pi-Top image, and have one or more pi-topSPEAKER units plugged in, the HDMI audio stream will [automatically play](#ptspeaker) though these.
 You should also be able to change the [screen backlight brightness](#ptbrightness) using the [keyboard buttons](#ptkeycuts), see the [remaining battery charge](#ptbattery) in the top panel, and find that the when you shut down your system, the hub [powers off](#ptpoweroff) your Pi-Top properly.
   * Pi-Top (v1) users: you can (at your option) swap out your existing RPi3 Model B board for a RPi3 Model B+; everything should work as before, but performance will be increased somewhat (the peak normal clock speed of the B+ is faster (at 1.4GHz) than the B (at 1.2GHz); also, the B+ includes a heat spreader, so is less prone to thermal throttling when worked hard).